Considering an eLearning Solution for your Small and Medium business?

 Take into account cost-effectiveness

-When dealing with large enterprises, it’s a common practice when the all-inclusive eLearning solutions (LMSs, LXPs, LAPs, etc.) are used.
+When dealing with large enterprises, it’s a common practice when all-inclusive eLearning solutions (LMSs, LXPs, LAPs, etc.) are used.
 When it comes to small and mid-sized companies, the situation is quite the opposite and customized plans are preferred.
 That’s why it’s better to look for an eLearning provider with a transparent pricing policy.
 Knowing the prices and features, you can build a chart of investments and the benefit and quality to receive.
 Today there are a lot of eLearning suppliers that offer flexible pricing options.
 That allows you to choose the pack of functions depending on the price you are ready to pay and that suits your business size.

 Consider the provider’s reputation and industry expertise